pbs-assess/rosettafish/README.md

 be used for other text (such as table headings), but is not intended for translation of complete sentences.

-In particular, it is useful for automatically producing translated technical figures to go into Research Documents, Science Responses, and Technical Reports and presentations.
-This is done when building the figures (in R) and saves someone having to manually edit the figure (in, say, Illustrator).
+In particular, it should be useful for automatically producing translated technical figures to go into Research Documents and presentations.
+This is done when building the figures (in R) and saves someone having to manually edit the figure (in, say, Photoshop).
 This preserves the quality and the output formats of figures in both languages, and is especially time-saving when the same figure axes are used for multiple figures (e.g., a time series of biomass estimates for